-Sharing Your Dreams: During the first visit, you will be asked to share how you care for your child, what areas of your life are challenging and some of your and your child’s dreams and hopes for
+Sharing Your Dreams: During the first visit, you will be asked to share how you care for your child, what areas of your life are challenging and some of your and your child’s dreams and hopes for the future.

 Getting to Know Your Child: Your child’s service coordinator may also want to observe your child during the school day or during after-school or other community activities.
 The visits are a good way for the service coordinator to get to know your child’s abilities and challenges, as well as their likes and dislikes.

 Deciding Together: You will partner with your child’s service coordinator to consider long-term and short-term needs and goals for your child.
 Start by considering your child’s best life—What would help your child enjoy activities, build relationships and learn new skills?
 See the Deciding Together Guide, dhs.wisconsin.gov/ library/p-02246.htm, that explains this collaborative process.